-Refer to the Master of International Hospitality Management Table on page 261.
+Refer to the Master of International Hospitality Management Table.

-Postgraduate Diploma in International Tourism Management (PgDipITM) ${\rm AK1283}$
+Postgraduate Diploma in International Tourism Management (PgDipITM) AK1283

 These regulations are to be read in conjunction with all other relevant statutes and regulations, including the General Academic Statute and General Academic Regulations.